t-mullen/hyperhost/README.md

 ##Great for demos and hackathons!

 **Upcoming Features:**
-- Distributed hosting - Allow clients to opt-in to helping you host the site.
+- Distributed hosting - Allow clients to opt-in to helping you host the site via a "branching-tree" mesh network.
 - Rehost option - Store processed site in localstorage for fast redeployment.
-- UI for hosts.
-See active connections, logs, change files without redeploying.
+- Features for hosts.
+See traffic statistics, change files without redeploying, notifications, themes, etc.
 - Zip uploading for cross-browser support.
 - No-WebRTC fallback for mobile and old browsers.
+- Full SQLLite server with WebSQL.
+- Search other websites that are hosted.
+(Also, a service to expose websites to real search engines.)
+- Full documentation and better examples.

 **Current Limitations:**
 - The host must be running Chrome (no other browser supports folder drag n' drop).
 The client can be [any browser supporting WebRTC](http://caniuse.com/#feat=rtcpeerconnection).